 The amazing story of eShopAfrica.com is that of four wonderful expatriate women: Cordelia Salter, technical member, Tine Knott, marketing member, Trish Graham, products member and Kawther El Obeid, business member coming together from different fields of endeavour and working from home to create what one IT professional at the launch remarked ‘is the most practical example of ecommerce yet to come from Ghana’. – Computer and Technology News

-Whilst it’s easy to set up an ecommerce website in just about 24 hours today, everything 20 years ago was much more difficult and much more expensive.
+Whilst it’s easy to set up an ecommerce website in Ghana today in less than 24 hours, everything 20 years ago was much more difficult and much more expensive.
 Actinic Software Ltd. (acquired by Oxatis S.A) provided the ecommerce software for eShopAfrica.com as at 2005.

 They accepted Visa and MasterCard payments via WorldPay and PayPal.
 Because Africa was and still is considered a high risk location, they had to pay higher transaction charges to accept card payments.
 Deliveries were done in partnership with DHL.